V. Dharmalingam: Early life and family

 Dharmalingam was born on 5 February 1918.
 He was educated at Skandavarodaya College, Chunnakam, and St Patrick's College, Jaffna.
 He later entered Ceylon Law College but gave up his legal studies to enter politics.

-Dharmalingam's son Siddhartan is the leader of the People's Liberation Organisation of Tamil Eelam (POLTE), pro-government paramilitary group and political party.
+Dharmalingam's son Siddhartan is the leader of the People's Liberation Organisation of Tamil Eelam (PLOTE), a pro-government paramilitary group and political party.

 Career

 Dharmalingam was elected to Uduvil Village Council in 1944, later becoming its chairman.
 Although a leftist he joined the Illankai Tamil Arasu Kachchi (Federal Party).
 He stood as the ITAK candidate in Uduvil at the March 1960 parliamentary election.
 He won the election and entered Parliament.
 He was re-elected at the July 1960, March 1965 and May 1970 parliamentary elections.

 Dharmalingam played a leading role in the 1961 satyagraha campaign organised by ITAK.
 Early on the morning of 20 February 1961 a group of 55 to 75 persons staged a satyagraha at the Jaffna Kachcheri in Old Park.
 Among them were ITAK MPs A. Amirthalingam, S. J. V. Chelvanayakam, Dharmalingam, V. A. Kandiah, E. M. V. Naganathan, V. N. Navaratnam and K. Thurairatnam.
 A large group of policemen arrived in riot gear, wearing helmets and carrying batons and shields.
 The police started removing the protesters by lifting and carrying them away.
 Those who resisted were dragged away.
 Later, as Government Agent M. Srikantha and Superintendent of Police Richard Arndt tried to leave Old Park in a jeep the protesters blocked their way.
-The police reacted with brutality, beating he protesters with batons and pulled them out bodily.
+The police reacted with brutality, beating the protesters with batons and pulling them aside to clear the way.
 Palaniyappan, a young man who had thrown himself in front of the jeep was pulled away by the police and beaten severely with batons.
 Five ITAK MPs were amongst the protesters blocking the jeep.
 Kandiah was carried out and dumped on the ground, Dharmalingam and Thurairatnam were dragged out by their hands and legs whilst Amirthalingam and Naganathan were baton charged.
 The police also baton charged a crowd of around 5,000 who had gathered to watch the satyagraha.

 On 14 May 1972 the ITAK, All Ceylon Tamil Congress, Ceylon Workers' Congress, Eelath Thamilar Otrumai Munnani and All Ceylon Tamil Conference formed the Tamil United Front, later renamed Tamil United Liberation Front (TULF).
 Dharmalingam was the TULF's candidate in Manipay (the new name of the Uduvil electoral district) at the 1977 parliamentary election and was re-elected.
 Dharmalingam and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state; and the Black July riots in which up to 3,000 Tamils were murdered by Sinhalese mobs.
 After three months of absence, Dharmalingam forfeited his seat in Parliament on 8 October 1983.